 Be mindful of the shape of your abdominals when doing core work:

 - Keep your top ribs compressed – not popped out.
-If your top ribs pop outward then your lower back will sway like an old horse and a prime opportunity for abdominal conditioning will be lost.
+If your top ribs pop outward, your lower back will sway like an old horse, and a prime opportunity for abdominal conditioning will be lost.

 - Finally – and this is important – always visualize keeping your abdominal muscles long while doing ab work.
 Even when an exercise requires you to curve your spine and contract your core, you still want some length in that curved spine.
-You don’t want to develop strong abs that are shaped out like a punching bag.
-Instead, your intention is to create a strong core that is flat, taut, and lean – like a bulletproof shield.
+You don’t want to develop strong abs shaped outward like a punching bag.
+Instead, you intend to create a strong core that is flat, taut, and lean – like a bulletproof shield.

 The Pelvic Scoop (Bonus Exercise)

 This is an optional exercise for those athletes who are without lower back or neck issues.

 On your back, place the stability ball between your lower legs and squeeze into the ball, securing it in place (this will activate your inner thighs).

 Using your arms braced by your sides (see photo above), scoop your pelvis up so your tailbone lifts a couple of inches above the ground.
 Then return to starting position.